jillesvangurp/jsonj/README.md

 - it provides really convenient builder classes for quickly constructing complex json datastructures without going through the trouble of having to create model classes for your particular flavor of json, piecing together lists, maps, and other types and then serializing those, or generally having to do a lot of type casts, null checks, generics juggling, etc.
 - it provides powerful extensions to the Collections API that, for example, makes extracting things from lists and maps a lot easier.
 - it is memory efficient: you can squeeze millions of json objects in a modest amount of RAM.
 This is nice if you are doing big data processing projects.
 If you've ever had to worry about fitting gigantic amounts of structured data in memory, you might appreciate some of these optimizations.
 - it's simple to use and lacks the complexity of other solutions.
 There are no annotations.
 There is no need for model classes.
+However (as of 2.8), a JsonDataObject interface is provided that allows you to easily create domain objects based on JsonObject.
+This interface provides a lot of default methods and acts a mixin.
 - it uses the excellent jackson parser for parsing data structures and you might already use jackson.
 - In addition to the popular json format it also supports parsing and serializing to binary plist and YAML.

 There are probably more reasons you can find to like JsonJ, why not give it a try?
 Let me know if you like it (or not).
 Let me know it should be changed in some way.

 # JsonJ at Inbot

 I developed JsonJ on the side while I still was in Nokia as an ideal way to handle json.
 Once I left Nokia, I started using it for my own projects, including my startup Localstream.
 When Localstream was acquired by Linko, now [Inbot](http://inbot.io), I started using it inside the Inbot backend where it now is the only way we deal with json.
 All our API requests are parsed using jsonj, all our internal communication with Elasticsearch uses jsonj, and all manipulating and picking apart of this json is done using jsonj.

 # Get JsonJ from Maven Central